-A centralized radiological records program was established at SSFL at the beginning of operations in 1955.
+A centralized radiological records program was established at SSFL at the beginning of nuclear operations in 1955.
 The radiological safety program began with the first proposal to secure radioactive material and continued to expand with the level of operations.
 All health physics records have been maintained in a centralized location at SSFL-Area IV and are readily available to NIOSH.
-They consist of personnel monitoring records (external exposure and bioassay), meteorological monitoring, environmental monitoring, and effluent monitoring records .
-(Lang, 1960; Various authors, 1960-1966).
-The availability and extent of the health physics records was corroborated in November 2007, in a telephone interview with the SSFL Manager of Radiation Safety and in a subsequent data capture trip to the site to do additional research on the data in the available files .
+They consist of personnel monitoring records (external exposure and bioassay), meteorological monitoring, environmental monitoring, and effluent monitoring records (Lang, 1960; Various authors, 1960-1966).
+The availability and extent of the health physics records was corroborated in November, 2007 in a telephone interview with the SSFL Manager of Radiation Safety and in a subsequent data capture trip to the site to do additional research on the data in the available files.
+Since revision 1 of this evaluation report, 458 documents have been added to the NIOSH Site Research Data Base as a result of additional data capture efforts.